elsehow/spectral-charms/README.md

 check the [indra-server](https://github.com/indra-net/collection-server) project here for more information.

-contact @elsehow if you want access to the [BioSENSE](http://biosense.berkeley.edu) group's indra node.
+if you want access to the [BioSENSE](http://biosense.berkeley.edu) group's indra node, contract nick@ischool.berkeley.edu

 ### webpack
 We use browserify-hmr with watchify.